Godzilla (TriStar): Appearances

 TriStar's Godzilla has been featured in other media outside of TriStar-produced content under various aliases.

 TriStar's Godzilla has only made two film appearances in Godzilla (1998) and Godzilla: Final Wars (2004) and was vaguely referenced in Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001).
 TriStar originally planned to produce a trilogy, and Tab Murphy was commissioned by Emmerich and Devlin to write a story treatment for Godzilla 2.
 However, the sequels were cancelled due to the 1998 film's poor reception and TriStar let their remake/sequel rights expire on May 20, 2003.
 An animated television series, Godzilla: The Series, was produced instead and served as a sequel to the 1998 film.
 It featured the surviving offspring from the 1998 film as the new Godzilla, as well as a reanimated cyborg version of its parent, named "Cyber-Godzilla".

 For the video games Godzilla: Save the Earth and Godzilla: Unleashed, developer Simon Strange decided not to include Zilla due to the character's unpopularity among fans.
 Strange received criticism from fans for not including Zilla in Godzilla: Unleashed.
-In 2024, the children's web series Godziban introduced a bright pink female Zilla character named "Zillala" as a co-host for its Go!
+In 2024, the children's web series Godziban introduced a bright pink female character based on Zilla named "Zillala" as a co-host for its Go!
 Godzi Godzi BANBAN segment.